Brainvibe/Milestone1/README.md

 - **W3C Validation Services**
   - Markup Validation Service - It detected some minor errors that were easily fixed.
   - Link Checker - No errors, all links working properly.
-  - CSS Validation service - Only warnings and errors regarding Bootstrap and unkown vendor extensions.
+  - CSS Validation service - Only warnings and errors regarding Bootstrap and unknown vendor extensions.

 - **Tested Devices**